James Connolly: Socialism and religion

 In 1907, Connolly confessed that while he "usually posed as a Catholic", he had not done his "duty" for fifteen years, and had "not the slightest tincture of faith left".
 Yet he could not accept De Leon's insistence that a socialist party be as "intolerant as science" of deviations from strict materialism.
 Connolly opposed clericalism.
 He argued that Irish Catholics could in all conscience reject their bishops' dealings with the British authorities, and proposed that Irish schools be free of church control.
 But claiming "conformity with the practice of the chief Socialist parties of the World", he declared religion a private matter outside the scope of socialist action.
 Socialism, is a bread and butter question.
 It is a question of the stomach; it is going to be settled in the factories, mines and ballot boxes of this country and is not going to be settled at the altar or in the church.In 1910, he published Labour, Nationality and Religion in which he defended socialists against the clerical charge that they are "beasts of immorality".
 He noted, for example, that the "enormous increase of divorces [in the United States] was almost entirely among the classes least affected by Socialist teaching".
 At the same time, he argued that there was an egalitarian and humanitarian impulse in Christianity that provided a moral bridge to socialism, and could positively contribute to its advance.
-(In the The Forward he was content to publish in a paper that ran a column from John Wheatley's Catholic Socialist Society).
+(In The Forward he was content to publish in a paper that ran a column from John Wheatley's Catholic Socialist Society).

 In either case, Connolly believed it was an unnecessary and strategic mistake for socialists to risk popular support by deliberately outraging religious opinion.
 He had refused to join De Leon in entertaining August Bebel's ideas on polyamorous marriage.
 Doing so, he argued, was simply putting "a weapon" into the hands of their enemies "without obtaining any corresponding advantage".